 Ok, so it’s not as easy as it sounds.
 But it can be simple.

 Before you take any sort of action, you need to do your homework.
 Don’t worry, you don’t have to dedicate too much time to it.

-But no matter what, you definitely don’t want to ask your Aunt Hilda what she recommends to do with your money.
+But no matter what, you definitely don’t want to ask your Aunt Hilda what she recommends doing with your money.
 Then go do it without having any idea as to why it is a good idea.
 This will only get you into some serious trouble.
 And not because you took someone’s advice, which could be great.
 It is because you didn’t take control of your decision.
-You need to know what you are putting your hard earned cash into.
+You need to know what you are putting your hard-earned cash into.

 Think of it this way.
 You are told to invest in real estate.
 Either to buy a house to flip or to buy a rental unit.
 You are totally into this plan.
 However, you won’t just go to the bank and say here is my money, I want to buy a house.
 Right?